dc4eu/educational-pilot/sectorial-eaa-catalogue/README.md

 - Top-level structure: EDC credentials, as produced by OCB, uses "credential" instead of putting W3C fields directly at the root.
 - Missed issuanceDate / expirationDate
 - Missed revocation/suspension (not supported)
+- deliveryDetails are linked to especific delivery mechanism used by OBC, it won't be required

 EDC JSON structure (view 1)